AlexLloyd89/eatdaburger/README.md

 > Order up and eat a new burger!

-> Please note there will be a short delay for launching the application through Heroku
+> Please note there will be a short delay when launching the application through Heroku

 > mysql, express, ORM, JavaScript, handlebars